Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 For some activities it is necessary to collect extra information to make sure the activity runs smoothly.
 This information is only used for the execution and settlement of that activity and are removed afterwards.

 #### 3.3.3 Transfer of Personal Details to Third Parties Due to the Nature of Activities
-*Legal Ground a and b, corresponding oblications after explicit consent of person*
+*Legal Ground a and b, corresponding obligations after explicit consent of person*
 Because of the nature of some activities, which may or may not be based in part on the processing of personal details by third parties, in some cases personal details are shared with external parties.
 The personal details are only shared after explicit permission from the person concerned at the time of enrollment for the activity.
 The shared information is limited to the parts that are found to be strictly necessary for the concluded agreement.

 #### 3.3.4 Publication of Pictures of Activities